A Rich Tradition’s Heritage Drape: The Banarasi Saree

 The current Indian Prime Minister, Narendrabhai Modi, famously handed Michelle Obama a custom-made, hand-woven Kadhua Banarasi silk sari during her visit to India since he was aware of her fondness for the fine weaving.

 The opulent but beautiful Banarasis is associated with a variety of social and economic symbolism in addition to its cultural significance.
 It is highly valued and thought that Banarasi brocades are descended from royalty; they have travelled through many ages and nations.

 Flawless silk Banarasi fabric, also known as Katan silk, which is used to weave sarees that are frequently produced without zari borders, is made from the softest and thickest silk.
 Because of their exceptional purity and resilience, they are highly prized.
 This beautiful fabric may be brocaded or created in a number of different ways.
 In Resham, Zari, or Minakari designs, you can observe common butis or dispersed leaf or floral motifs.
 The process used to create the pricey Banarasi Katan brocades requires a lot of time and labour.

 For a very long time, women all throughout the country and even overseas have been enamoured with the glossy beauty of Banarasi sarees and have elegantly worn them at all ages.
 They are a cornerstone of our traditional history as Indians.

 According to reports, 200 different countries deal in Indian silk, and demand is always growing, especially in the United States and Europe.
 In terms of the production of silk, India stands just behind China.
-Varanasi silk is recognised as being a traditional sign of craftsmanship.
-The holy city of Banarasi is built on the silk saree business, which also makes a big difference in the Indian silk trade.
+Varanasi silk is recognised as a traditional sign of craftsmanship.
+The holy city of Banarasi is built on the silk saree business, which also made a big difference in the Indian silk trade.